 A quick fun fact: Some fruits with “berry” as part of their name aren’t technically berries based on how plants are categorized.
 But because the fruits were named before scientists agreed on how to categorize berries, some confusion exists.
 Berries that are berries in name only include strawberries, blackberries, and raspberries.
 On the other hand, fruits such as bananas, grapes, and watermelons are berries despite not being named as such.

-The marketplace sells numerous supplements that contain different dosages of various berries.
+The marketplace sells numerous supplements containing berries.
 These can be a great adjunct to topical use of berries for total well-being that complements eating antioxidant-packed foods.
 Just be sure you’re buying a supplement from a reputable brand and that you discuss it with your physician--good advice prior to taking any type of dietary supplement.

 References for this information:

 Frontiers in Pharmacology, October 2018, ePublication; and March 2018, ePublication